samcrow/rust-xplm/README.md

 Some more examples can be found in the `examples/` directory.

-This small snipped, however, is the minimal boilerplate needed to make your plugin compile.
+This small snippet is the minimal boilerplate needed to make your plugin compile.

 ```rust
 extern crate xplm;